vishalshyam123/ai-software-architect/README.md

 **AI Software Architect** is an intelligent system that transforms a simple project idea into a complete software development blueprint.

 Instead of immediately generating code, the system follows the same workflow as an experienced software architect.
-It analyzes project requirements and automatically creates Software Requirement Specifications (SRS), UML diagrams, database designs, REST API documentation, sprint planning, effort estimation, testing documents, and other essential software engineering artifacts.
+It analyzes project requirements and automatically creates Software Requirement Specifications (SRS), UML diagrams, database designs.

 This helps developers, startups, students, and software teams reduce planning time and begin implementation with a well-defined architecture.